krisrowe/notes-to-sheets/README.md

 The importer supports several optional flags to customize the import process:

-- **`--max-notes N`**: Limit import to the first N successfully imported notes (useful for testing)
+- **`--max-batches N`**: Limit import to the first N batches (default: unlimited, -1)
+- **`--batch-size N`**: Number of notes to process in each batch (default: 20, higher values for better performance)
 - **`--ignore-errors`**: Continue processing even if schema validation fails (skips problematic notes)
 - **`--no-image-import`**: Skip uploading images to Google Drive (only record filenames in sheet)
-- **`--batch-size N`**: Number of notes to process in each batch (default: 20, higher values for better performance)

 **Performance Note**: Using `--no-image-import` can significantly speed up imports by eliminating Google Drive upload overhead, especially useful for large imports or when you only need the note metadata.
 The batching system reduces API calls by ~95% compared to individual row uploads.

 **Batching**: The importer uses batch processing to improve performance.
 Notes are processed in batches (default: 20) and uploaded to Google Sheets in chunks, reducing API rate limiting issues.
-Use `--batch-size` to adjust the batch size for your needs.
+Use `--batch-size` to adjust the batch size and `--max-batches` to limit the number of batches processed.

 **Resilient & Repeatable**: The script is designed to be safely re-run multiple times.
 It detects existing notes and attachments, skipping complete duplicates while adding missing attachments to incomplete notes.
 This handles cases where previous runs may have partially failed (e.g., notes written but attachments failed due to API limits).